edisonex/SHT30_imp/README.md

   red.  = V+
   black = gnd

-2)I connected (by soldering) the sensor cables just below to one of the grove I2C connectors
+2) I connected (by soldering) the sensor cables just below to one of the grove I2C connectors